-Traditionally, the Root chakra (the bodily chakra closest to the ground) is slowest and the Crown chakra (the bodily chakra closest to the heavens) is quickest.
-Perhaps this philosophy stems from the Spectrum of Visible Light in Physics, which tells us that Violet wavelengths of light are shorter and therefore have a greater frequency (are faster) and higher energy than Red wavelengths of light.
+Traditionally, the Root chakra (the bodily chakra closest to the ground) vibrates at the slowest frequencies and the Crown chakra (the bodily chakra closest to the heavens) emits the fastest frequencies.
+Perhaps this philosophy stems from the Spectrum of Visible Light in Physics, which tells us that Violet wavelengths of light are shorter and therefore have a greater frequency (are faster) and posses higher energy than Red wavelengths of light.

-Each chakra is said to correspond to a particular function and significance, which seem to be highly correlated to fundamental theories of developmental psychology, such as Maslow’s “Heirarchy of Needs” (Psychological Review, 1943).
+Each chakra is said to correspond to a particular function and significance, which seem to be highly correlated to fundamental theories of developmental psychology, such as those in Maslow’s “Hierarchy of Needs” (Psychological Review, 1943).

 Many scientific philosophies would agree that a balanced system provides optimal results.

-If the chakras are too open, it’s overload.
+If the chakras are too open, it’s energetic overload.
 If they are closed it doesn’t allow life force energy to flow.
 It has been said that chakras that are open and spinning clockwise best receive universal energy.
-Many scientific disciplines would agree that many systems of life are interdependent as well.
-This idea carries into the spiritual belief that the human energy body is interdependent on the physical body.

 According to Eastern philosophies and cultures that honor the existence of a physical and nonphysical body, if there is an imbalance or any chakras are blocked, this will lead to ill effects on your physical and/or emotional bodies (McMurray, 2005, Holistic Nursing Practice).